pCloud Review

 pCloud Support

-pCloud operate a very useful help and support centre which can be accessed once logged-in to any pCloud service (via the main menu found at the top right of the page).
-Backing this help centre up is a FAQ section as well as multiple methods for contacting the support team should further help be required (this includes by phone, email or via an online ticket system / contact form).
+pCloud operate a useful help and support portal which can be accessed once logged-in to any pCloud account.
+Backing up this help centre is a very useful FAQ section as well as multiple methods for contacting the pCloud support team should further help be required (this includes by phone, email or via an online contact form).

 pCloud Pricing